GitLab

 Roadblock & Pivoting into Guerrilla Research

-The Nondisclosure Agreement (NDA) was delayed which meant we couldn’t access any of GitLab's users or internal resources.
 We pivoted into guerrilla recruiting through Reddit, LinkedIn, Discord, and GitLab's forum.
-With each platform, we worked with GitLab’s UX research team to structure the most appropriate & effective content.
+With each platform, we worked with GitLab’s UX research team to optimize our recruitment content.
 Our main goal for this set of interviews was to understand how users interact and think about GitLab's issue boards.

 Guerrilla Recruitment Templates